FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 :::

 :::example
-A record specificying a performer's "stage name" (a type of professional name) might become
+A record specifying a performer's "stage name" (a type of professional name) might become

 ````gedcom
 1 NAME Groucho /Marx/